NetBurner 3.3.9

 TickTimeout Class Reference

-TickTimeouts are used to facilitate sequential function calls with timeout parameters that need to index from an initial start time and be proof against TimeTick rollover.
+TickTimeout objects are used to facilitate sequential function calls with timeout parameters that need to indexed from an initial start time, and to prevent TimeTick rollover errors.
 More...

 #include <nbrtos.h>